trueos/trueos-docs/trueos-handbook/preinstall.rst

 .. figure:: images/vbox9.png

-   : Configuring a Bridged Adapter in VirtualBox
+   : VirtualBox Bridged Adapter Configuration

 Before starting the virtual machine, configure it to use the installation media.
 Click the :guilabel:`Storage` hyperlink in the right